nawinkhatiwada/AndroidMVPArchitecture/README.md

 # AndroidMVPArchitecture
-This repository consist of basic android MVP architecture without using Dagger, RxJava.
+This repository consist of basic android MVP architecture without using Dagger, RxJava, RxAndroid.
 In this repository there is Retrofit, OkHttp for API purpose.
+AndroidMVPArchitecture is developed for beginners who are well known about basic android application development and wants to use trending MVP Architecture in project but are unknown about RxJava, RxAndroid and searching for way to implement MVP without using RX and Dagger.
+The architecture is done in such a way that developer, after knowing about Rx and Dagger, they can easily implement Rx and Dagger in this project.